shivarach/purchase-rewards/README.md

 }
 ```

-## The following assumptions have been while developing solution
+## The following assumptions have been made while developing solution
 * Ideally all the customers should be in user table but users are considered directly from the _purchase_transaction_ table
 * No timezone is considered while recording the purchase transaction